r3aloxl0rd/soc-lab/README.md

 ### Host
 This is my own computer.
 It resembles the outside attacker, and only has direct visibility into DMZ machine(s).
 ### DVWA -- DMZ-Net Web-App Machine
 Most front-facing services are web applications.
-I chose the Damn Vulnerable Web Application [DVWA](https://github.com/digininja/DVWA) because it's very vulnerable and can allow a seamless demonstration of different vulnerabilities and exploits, as well as what that would look like on a SIEM.
+I chose the Damn Vulnerable Web Application ([DVWA](https://github.com/digininja/DVWA)) because it's purposely vulnerable and thus can allow a seamless demonstration of different vulnerabilities and exploits, as well as what that would look like on a SIEM.
 This machine has a Wazuh agent installed, and has a NIC misconfiguration elaborated on further below.
 ### Internal 1 -- Internal-Net Employee 1
 This is a poorly-configured Debian machine resembling that of an employee.
 It was not downloaded pre-built with vulnerabilities.
 This machine has a Wazuh agent installed.
 ### Wazuh -- DMZ & Internal-Net